I forgot my binoculars again, so I had to listen instead.

 ( For those of you who have to study this poem for an exam – trout are fish that make a circular ripple on the surface of the water as they come up for air hence “trout ringed pools”)

-Watching fat flanked trout flick in a clear stream as evening fell, reminded me of the lines from the Kipling poem The way through the woods:
+While I was watching fat flanked trout flick in a clear stream as the evening fell, I was reminded of the lines from the Kipling poem The way through the woods: